stefanrenne/RxSonosLib/README.md

 - [x] support iOS
-- [ ] support MacOS
+- [x] support MacOS
-- [ ] support tvOS
+- [x] support tvOS
 - [ ] support Linux

-This library requires Swift 4 & RxSwift.
+This library requires Swift 4.1 & RxSwift.

 ## Background Info
 The first version of this project started as a way to understand Sonos better.
 This version is here to help me improve my RxSwift knowledge.